An in-depth look at the most common causes of click and stats discrepancies

 This will cause a "discrepancy" between the number of unique clicks sent and received.

-To track down discrepancies between two ClickMagick users, you need to know the filter settings for both users.
+To track down discrepancies between two ClickMagick users, you need to know both the flag and block settings for both users.
 If you're a solo ad seller, ask your buyer for the Public Stats page of their tracking link.
-This page will show you all of their filtered and blocked clicks so you can see exactly what's going on.
+This page will show you all of their flagged and blocked clicks so you can see exactly what's going on.

-Of course, other tracking systems offer varying types of click filtering and blocking as well, which is almost always going to cause some type of "discrepancy" due to the different methods of filtering.
+Of course, other tracking systems offer varying types of click filtering and blocking as well, which is almost always going to cause some type of "discrepancy" due to the different methods used.

 When people reset tracking links and rotators - which is generally not recommended - you can run into all sorts of problems and discrepancies when it comes to unique clicks vs. non-unique clicks.